symfony/symfony-docs/service_container/lazy_services.rst

 The actual class will be instantiated as soon as you try to interact with the service (e.g. call one of its methods).

-To check if your proxy works you can simply check the interface of the received object::
+To check if your proxy works you can check the interface of the received object::

     dump(class_implements($service));